j0lama/j0lama.github.io/_posts/2017-10-23-router-attack.md

 I was generating the file system tree and looking for some files with information about the *sh* command password but I didn't find anything.

 #### The vulnerability
 The next day I came back to *the old* to try new things but surprisingly I decided to try something unusual.
-Instead of connect with the router with the command *ssh admin@<router_ip>*, I decided to add the path to the *sh* binary (/bin/sh) as second parameter because by default *ssh* execute the command passed as argument.
+Instead of connecting to the router with the command *ssh admin@<router_ip>*, I decided to add the path to the *sh* binary (/bin/sh) as second parameter because by default *ssh* execute the command passed as argument.
 ```bash
 ssh 1234@192.168.1.2 <comand>
 ```